sooualil/atlas-feature-extraction-extension/DOCS.md

-This is a plugin for Atlas IDS.
+This is a feature plugin for Atlas IDS.
 It reads data from the input (file or interface) and transfers it through Redis.

 Installation